Privacy Policy

 16) Data Processing Agreement (DPA / AVV)

 For the processing of end-customer data on behalf of merchants, we have established a Data Processing Agreement (Auftragsverarbeitungsvertrag / AVV) pursuant to Art.
 28 GDPR.
-The DPA is available at: consumer-withdrawal.eu/dpa.
-By installing and using the App, merchants accept the DPA.

 17) Changes to This Privacy Policy